Alimnfl/quicks-m-naufal-alim/README.md

 Have much library in this Project:

-- Clerk React (Authentication)
+- Clerk React (Authentication) → dev, can inputed userId and userName
-- Cloud Google Firestore
+- Cloud Google Firestore → for database realtime
 - ShadcnUI
 - Tailwind CSS, Tailwind Merge
-- Framer Motion
+- Framer Motion → animation
+- Cloudflare → for dns website
+- Vercel → for deployment management.

 ## Getting Started